-The two models support the same generation of Intel Core processors.
-We think that the 8 generation of Intel Core has enough power to execute all of the home and office tasks that most people will care to do.
+The two models have the same generation of Intel processors.
+We think that the 8 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 SATA ports are placed on the system board and it is where you connect your HDD, SSD and Optical Disk Drives.
 More SATA slots will allow you to have more drives running at the same time.
 In this regard the Dell OptiPlex 5060 MT is better equipped as it comes with 4 SATA slot(s), while the HP EliteDesk 800 G4 SFF has 3 slot(s).

-Having a Power Supply Unit with high power rating is important if you are going to use components which require extra power.
+Having a Power Supply Unit with high power rating is important, if you are going to use components which require extra power.
 The HP EliteDesk 800 G4 SFF comes with a decent 250 Watt PSU, but the Dell OptiPlex 5060 MT has a more powerful one rated at 260 Watts.
 Choosing either one depends on your specific requirements and use case.
 Also don't forget that some models might have more than one PSU option - try to always get the most powerful one, especially if you plan to upgrade to a powerful GPU.